Syed-shah42/AndroidAppProjects/README.md

 # AndroidAppProjects

 This repository contains the 7 mini projects I did in my Mobile Programming class in college.
-These are YouTube links to those projects.
+These are the YouTube links to the projects.

 Project 1:   https://youtu.be/CHPBJQq4NtA
 Project 2:   https://youtu.be/34BYmJMw48c